 - more space in the cabinet with 4 fewer towels

-- easy place to access both wet and dry towels
+- an easy place to access both wet and dry towels

-I had a couple of hooks leftover from the dishtowel project.
+I had a couple of hooks left over from the dishtowel project.
 Between our refrigerator and the kitchen wall is a very slim storage cabinet where I keep ladles and extra spatulas.
-I decided to use 1 hook on the inside of a pantry door to hang a couple of aprons.
+I decided to use one hook on the inside of the pantry door to hang a couple of aprons.
 Before they got stuffed in a drawer below the cooktop with skillets.

 Here’s what we had to buy:

-1 Liberty Hardware Chrome Pilltop Coat and Hat Hook $5.94 @HomeDepot
+- 1 Liberty Hardware Chrome Pilltop Coat and Hat Hook $5.94 @HomeDepo7

 - 5 single prong brushed chrome hooks $1.98 each @Lowe’s